RobotLocomotion/spartan/setup/docker/README.md

 ./setup/docker/docker_run.py
 ```

-By default this will create a container named `spartan` derived from an image named `spartan`.
+By default this will create a container named `<username>-spartan` derived from an image named `<username>-spartan`.
+It also creates a user named `<username>` inside the docker container.
+By default this username will match the current username on the host machine.
+This is important for SSH keys used in cloning private github repos to work properly.
+The default password for your user inside the docker container is `kuka2017`.
+User the `-p` flag to set a different password.

 This container mounts your current
-spartan directory at `/root/spartan`.
+spartan directory at `/home/<username>/spartan`.
 You can use the optional command line arguments `-i <image_name>` to derive a container from a specific image, and `-c <container_name>` to name the container.
 Use `-h` to see a full list of command line arguments.
 To run an already existing container just do

 ```
 docker start -i <container_name>